Search

 The natural beauty of Libby, Montana, has been forever overshadowed by the legacy of asbestos on Vermiculite Mountain, home of the largest vermiculite mine in the world from the 1920s until 1990.
 While vermiculite is not known as a harmful substance, the Libby mine’s vermiculite was contaminated with asbestos.
 As a result, people exposed to Libby vermiculite have developed mesothelioma and other deadly illnesses.

-Vermiculite miners experienced the highest levels of asbestos exposure, but thousands more Libby residents have contracted asbestos-related illnesses.
+Thousands more Libby residents have contracted asbestos-related illnesses.
 The Environmental Protection Agency has referred to the Libby vermiculite contamination as the worst human-made environmental disaster in United States history.
-Our Montana mesothelioma lawyers at the Lanier Law Firm are helping victims of Libby asbestos exposure get justice.
+Due in part to the enormous buildup of asbestos at the BNSF railyard in downtown Libby, the EPA has designed the entire town as a Superfund site.

-Libby, Montana, Asbestos Contamination
+Libby, Montana Asbestos Contamination

 Vermiculite is a naturally occurring mineral.
 Like asbestos, vermiculite’s heat resistance makes it a popular component in insulation.
 The material is also used as a soil conditioner.